jlmitch5/cowsay-tag/README.md

       cow!
 ```

-## including cowsay-tag in your app:
+## Including cowsay-tag in your app:

 using the UMD module (cowsay-tag.js/`npm install cowsay-tag`):